-The SET program has a standard research requirement that trainees must prepare a paper and present at the Neurosurgical Society of Australasia Annual Scientific Meeting prior to the end of SET5.
+The Training Program has a standard research requirement that trainees must prepare a paper and present at the Neurosurgical Society of Australasia Annual Scientific Meeting prior to applying to presenting for the Fellowship Examination in Neurosurgery.
 This involves the research and preparation of a paper which is subject to peer review selection.

-The SET program also includes a compulsory research year.
-The research year is designed to be an educationally enriching year with flexibility allowing trainees who have undertaken previous periods of research to pursue other elective activities.
-Trainees are allocated a year in which this must be undertaken which will be SET4 for new trainees.
-It is the responsibility of the trainee to make arrangements for the research year and to submit a proposal in the year prior for approval by the Board of Neurosurgery.
+The Training Program also includes a compulsory research elective year.
+The research elective year is designed to be an educationally enriching year with flexibility allowing trainees who have undertaken previous periods of research to pursue other elective activities.
+Trainees are allocated a year in which this must be undertaken, usually following the second clinical year.
+It is the responsibility of the Trainee to make arrangements for the research elective year and to submit a proposal in the year prior for approval by the Board of Neurosurgery.

-During the research year six monthly assessment reports are sought from the supervisor and a final report is considered at the conclusion of the year to ensure that the objectives were achieved and the period can be accredited.
+During the research elective year six-monthly assessment reports are sought from the supervisor and a final report is considered at the conclusion of the year to ensure that the objectives were achieved and the period can be accredited.

-The Neurosurgical Society of Australasia offers a number of research scholarships each year for Neurosurgical Trainees undertaking research as part of the SET program.
+The Neurosurgical Society of Australasia offers two research scholarships each year for neurosurgical trainees undertaking research as part of the Training Program.